Ofgem's energy price cap.

 Standard variable tariff (SVT) customers.

 The specific unit rates each customer sees will vary by region and payment type.
 This is to reflect the different costs to suppliers of providing energy to homes and servicing the different payment methods.
-The regional variations for electricity, and payment type variations, have been adjusted by Ofgem in the most recent price cap calculations (23 February 2024).
+The regional variations for electricity, and payment type variations, have been adjusted by Ofgem in the most recent price cap calculations (23 August 2024).
+We will adjust standard variable tariffs automatically.
+Customers on standard variable tariffs do not need to take any action.

 Fixed tariff customers.

 Fixed tariff customers will remain at the prices they agreed when they took their contract out.
-Fixed customers do have the option to switch to the Next Flex tariff.

 Prepayment meter customers.